nuchs/templar/README.md

 ## Writing templates

-Templates are just javascript functions that return a string or an array of string.
+Templates are just javascript functions.

-The first parameter to the function is a method that can be used to execute other templates, any further parameters are optional and will be populated with any arguments you provide when executing the template
+The first parameter to the function is a function that can be used to execute other templates, any further parameters are optional and will be populated with any arguments you provide when executing the template